Professor of Chemistry and Director of the BCMB Program

-I’m an associate professor in the chemistry department and currently chair of the department.
+I’m a professor in the chemistry department and currently chair of the department.
 I teach a variety of courses, including general, physical, and analytical chemistry as well as some of our biochemistry courses.
 You can find my professional website at: www.lclark.edu/~loening.

 Before coming to the college, I worked as a post-doctoral research fellow with Bob Griffin at MIT and before that I was at the University of Cambridge where I worked on my PhD thesis under James Keeler.
 I spent the 2006-2007 academic year on a research sabbatical at the Medical Research Council - Laboratory of Molecular Biology in Cambridge, UK, where I worked on determining protein structures using NMR spectroscopy.
 More recently, I spent the 2010-2011 academic year on a research sabbatical in Berlin, Germany, working at the Leibniz Institute for Molecular Pharmacology, and Spring 2012 in Australia leading a Lewis & Clark Overseas Program.

 The main focus of my research is the development of new methods for nuclear magnetic resonance (NMR) spectroscopy and the application this technique to a variety of chemical and biological problems.